NCal/gdax-express/README.md

 GDAX down again?

-Use this simple interface to place limit orders using the GDAX api (which more than often stays up when GDAX goes down)
+Use this simple interface to place market/limit orders using the GDAX api (which more than often stays up when GDAX goes down)

 Instructions: